The Columbia University Individual Development Plan (IDP) Program

 • Devise strategies for managing their careers

-• Utilize their IDP to share short and long term career development plans with their mentors
+• Utilize their IDP to share short- and long-term career development plans with their Principal Investigator (PI), Faculty Adviser, or Mentor

-• Develop beneficial skills for a variety of career paths
+• Develop skills for a variety of career paths

 • Engage in networking opportunities to learn more about numerous career paths